-How to Install a Ubiquiti Unifi Access Point
+How to Setup a Ubiquiti Unifi Access Point

 Poor wifi coverage at home?
 Want enterprise class wifi for a affordable price and easy to install?
 Sound to good to be true, but it’s possible.
 Take a look at Ubiquiti Unifi Access Points, they are pretty cheap, decent and centrally managed with a controller (small piece of software).

 Which Unifi Access Point should you Choose?

 Ubiquiti offers a small line of Unifi Access Points starting a 80 dollars.
 For that price, you get a UAC-AC-Lite which is perfect for home installations.
 The difference between the AC-Lite and AC-LR and AC-PRO are in the speed, range and capacity.
 The main differences between the models are: